-But, what does a moderate intensity workout look like?
-The Office of Disease Prevention and Health Promotion’s guidelines suggests the following things could be considered moderately intense aerobic exercise:
+The Office of Disease Prevention and Health Promotion’s guidelines suggest the following things could be considered moderately intense aerobic exercise:

 - A brisk walk at about 2.5 miles per hour or faster